Rebalance Logic

 • Calculate how much total collateral should be required based on current user collateral

-• Compute the difference between actual total and required total
+• Compute the difference between required total and actual total

 2. Release Excess Credit: